despark/html-template-curator/README.md

 	```
 	"despark/html-template-curator": "2.*"
 	```
+In order to use the plugin you need to set composer's `minimum-stability` to **beta**, because we are using *cviebrock/image-validator* in beta release, since stable is still not provided for Laravel 5.
 2. Run composer update
 3. Add the HTML template curator's service provider in * config/app.php*
 	```php